ying4uang/insightcodechallenge/README.md

 It processes venmo transaction files line by line and updates a multi-edge graph and calculates the streaming median.

 ### Assumptions:
-* This projects considers the 60s inclusive.
+* This project considers 60s exclusive.

-For instance, if one transacation occurred at 10h40m10s and another one at 10h41m10s we consider these two transactions within the 60s window.
-* This project assumes that multiple transactions can happen between same people within the 60s window.
+* If multiple transactions occurred between the same two users, we update the edge with the latest valid time within the window.

 ### Packages and Versions